lengoldenstein/tuxtech/README.md

 foreman-20: Create host clients in Foreman, with MAC address from vm guest Power-on guest VM to automatically install CentOS 8 Stream vmware/foreman-99: Delete VM/Foreman guests as needed

+Currently refactoring in to a collection and roles.
 ```